 We truly value the experiences policing offers and will work with you to understand your skill set and where you could fit in and develop yourself at the Met.

 Our selection process

-Our selection process is simple – you're already an experienced officer and that speaks volumes!
+Our selection process is simple – you're already an experienced officer and that speaks volumes.

 How you'll be trained

 We arrange an induction for you, so you can get to know the Met.
-We'll arrange any relevant training courses for you to help you settle into your new position.
+We will arrange any relevant training courses for you to help you settle into your new position.
 You will likely notice a change in pace and demand through your training, but you will be able to call upon your own experience and the support of others around you through this period.
 There will be highly experienced and skilled officers around you who will always be there to help or assist.

 Beyond your initial training, we aim to support the continuous professional development of our officers.